 How to Easily Evaluate your Asset Allocation with Morningstar Instant X-Ray Tool

-Despite my licenses, I am not an not an investment expert, and I don’t begin to pretend to be one.
+Despite my licenses, I am not an investment expert, and I don’t begin to pretend to be one.
 That being said everyone should know their asset allocation, and have an elementary understanding of asset allocation.
-I repeat, everyone should have an idea as to what they are invested in, whether they have an advisor who is doing it for them or they are doing it themselves.
+I repeat everyone should have an idea as to what they are invested in, whether they have an advisor who is doing it for them or they are doing it themselves.

 I truly believe that this crash has been terrible, at least in part, because people either didn’t give a damn as to how they were allocated – or didn’t know.
-I know it isn’t an original statement, but a 55 year old shouldn’t have been 100% equities.
+I know it isn’t an original statement, but a 55-year-old shouldn’t have been 100% equities.

 In my previous two posts (Setting up a Roth IRA – 4 Easy Steps Part 1 and Part 2) I talked openly about setting up my younger brother’s Roth IRA.
 Part 1 discusses why a Roth works, while Part 2 gives us the meat of what I actually set up.